 Resolution: Revise

-Discussion: Clause 4 does not have a description of the Block ACK mechanism and so clarification text should be added to section 10.25.12.
+Discussion: Clause 4 does not have a description of the Block ACK mechanism and so clarification text should be added to section 10.25.10.
 The unsolicited Block ACK mechanism can optionally support Multi-TID, and a bit needs to be added to the Unsolicited Block ACK Extension element.
 Clarifying text is added as given below.
+Unsolicited Block ACK does not support segment and re-assembly and this is clarified.
+For EDMG flow control, the suggested resolution covers implementations that support the mandatory RFBUFCAP values.
+Since additional mechanisms would need to be developed to define optional flow control features with Unsolicited block ack, and these mechanisms do not exist, we clarify that optional flow control is not to be used with Unsolicited block ack.

 Instruct the Editor to modify Section 9.4.2.265 as shown: